Simona79/Peptidomics-enzyme-estimator/README.md

 We can say that enzymes are cutting on the C side of arginine or on the N side of valine.
 So far, this is intuitive.
 But, if there is a C-side cut for arginine, this produces the n-terminus of the peptide, alternatively an N-side cut on tryptophan will produce the c-terminus of the peptide.
-Keeping this contradiction in mind will assist when interpreting the extraction of the "nSideOrphans" and "cSideOrphans" data.
+Intensities will always be assigned using the specificity of the cleavage, not using traditional n and c side assignments of a peptide.
+Keeping this in mind will help interpreting the extraction of the "nSideOrphans" and "cSideOrphans" data.

+As an example, say the peptide above (VNLAS) has an intensity of 100 and it is analyzed with no explicit enzymes.
+The cSideOrphans dictionary would contain {"R":100, "S":100}
+and the nSideOrphans dictionary would contain {"V":100, "W":100}.
+If the same peptide as analyzed using only trypsin then the analysis would return an enzyme dictionary with {"trypsin":100}, cSideOrphans == {"S":100}, nSideOrphans == {"W":100}.